akostrik/stage_telegram_python/README.md

 Installation an configuration instructions are complicated, bacause usage of docker containers for them will be implemented.

 ## Conceptual limitations
-The learning and the choice of the characteristics are founded on a human subjective opinion, where there's a margin of error.
+The learning and the choice of the `characteristics` are  based on subjective human opinion.
+Therefore, there is a margin of error.

-The application may help the malefactors to adjust propagandistic messages to make them pass unnoticed.
+Moreover, the application can help malefactors adjust their propaganda messages to make them go unnoticed.

-The application doesn't aime at the deep causes of the propaganda.
+Thirdly, the applicaiton doesn't aime at the deep causes of the propaganda.

 # Experimentations, evolution, future enhancements
 ## Prototype Phase